-Three members of the U-M Industrial and Operations Engineering community were recognized for their work at the recent Institute of Industrial and Systems Engineering’s (IISE) Annual Conference and Expo in Orlando.
+Three members of the U-M Industrial and Operations Engineering (IOE) community were recognized for their work at the recent Institute of Industrial and Systems Engineering’s (IISE) Annual Conference and Expo in Orlando.

 Lauren Steimle, recent PhD graduate and current research fellow, was awarded third place in the Doctoral Colloquium Poster Competition for the presentation of her “Stochastic Dynamic Optimization Under Ambiguity” poster.

 Steimle was one of 50 PhD student participants from the Doctoral Colloquium who presented posters describing their thesis research.
 The competition was judged by faculty from a mix of disciplines within industrial and systems engineering such as operations research, ergonomics and manufacturing.